nickbrandt/GitLab/doc/api/job_artifacts.md

 NOTE: **Note:**
 At least Maintainer role is required to delete artifacts.

-A response with status `204 No Content` is returned, however, this operation is executed asynchronously and it might take time to get executed.
+A response with status `202 Accepted` is returned.
+This operation is executed asynchronously and it might take time to get executed.